Skip to main content

 3type InjectedProps = {foo: number}4

-5function injectProp<Config>(6 Component: React.AbstractComponent<{...Config, ...InjectedProps}>7): React.AbstractComponent<Config> {8 return function WrapperComponent(9 props: Config,10 ) {11 return <Component {...props} foo={42} />;12 };13}14
+5function injectProp<Config>(6 Component: component(...{...$Exact<Config>, ...InjectedProps})7): component(...$Exact<Config>) {8 return function WrapperComponent(9 props: Config,10 ) {11 return <Component {...props} foo={42} />;12 };13}14

 15// A class component in this example16class MyComponent extends React.Component<{17 a: number,18 b: number,19 ...InjectedProps,20}> {}21

-22const MyEnhancedComponent = injectProp(MyComponent);23
+22const MyEnhancedComponent = injectProp(MyComponent);

-24// If we create a ref object for the component, it will never be assigned25// an instance of MyComponent!26const ref = React.createRef<MyComponent>();27
+23 24// If we create a ref object for the component, it will never be assigned25// an instance of MyComponent!26const ref = React.createRef<MyComponent>();27 28// Error, mixed is incompatible with MyComponent.29<MyEnhancedComponent ref={ref} a={1} b={2} />;

 29:27-29:29: Cannot create `MyEnhancedComponent` element because in property `ref`: [incompatible-type] Either a call signature declaring the expected parameter / return type is missing in `React.RefObject` [1] but exists in function type [2].
-Or `React.RefObject` [1] is incompatible with number [3].
+Or `React.RefObject` [1] is incompatible with null [3].

 1import * as React from 'react';2